d-michail/python-jgrapht/docs/tutorial.rst

 Edge Information
 ----------------

-Using the edge identifier we can retrieve the underlying information of the edge such as its source and its target.
+Using the edge we can retrieve the underlying information of the edge such as its source and its target.
 While in undirected graphs there is no source or target, we use the same naming scheme to keep a uniform interface.
 This is very helpful in order to implement algorithms which work both in directed and undirected graphs.
 Let us now read the edge source and target from the graph,